yegor-baranov/Code-Academy-R/README.md

 Learn how to organize and modify data in R using data frames and dplyr.

 2. Explore the 1985 Cars Dataset

+## Learn R: Data Cleaning

+Learn how to prepare data for analysis in R using dplyr and tidyr.

+2. Cleaning US Census Data